Mealtimes

 Mealtimes are an important time of day for children.
 Within the baby room the mealtime routine is dictated by the individual needs of the babies themselves, food service times will vary according to individual needs.
 Babies enjoy sociable small group mealtimes - these times are unrushed and always relaxed and enjoyable.

-Within the preschool and toddler rooms children eat in their key groups with their key practitioners.
+Within the preschool and toddler rooms children eat in their key groups with their key team members.
 Toddlers and preschool children serve themselves from choices made available on their tables.
 Practitioners support children to choose a balanced meal consisting of carbohydrates, protein and vegetables.

 Preferences, Like and Dislikes